Skip to content

 Stripe Revenue Recognition allows you to configure custom rules to handle revenue treatments specific to your business needs.
 For example, you can configure a rule to:

-Rules are typically applied to reports within 36 hours.
-Rules that you apply to a report have an active
+Rules are usually applied to reports within 24 hours.
+Rules that have successfully been applied in the latest report have an active status.
+Rules that haven’t remain in a processing status.

 Default rules